wso2/kubernetes-sp/pattern-distributed/README.md

 Setup the external product databases.
 Please refer WSO2's [official documentation](https://docs.wso2.com/display/SP420/Fully+Distributed+Deployment) on creating the required databases for the deployment.

-Provide appropriate connection URLs, corresponding to the created external databases and the relevant driver class names for the data sources defined in the following files under wso2.datasources configurations:
+Provide appropriate connection URLs, corresponding to the created external databases and the relevant driver class names for the data sources defined in the following files under `wso2.datasources` configurations:

-  * `KUBERNETES_HOME/pattern-distributed/confs/sp-manager/conf/deployment.yaml`
+  * `<KUBERNETES_HOME>/pattern-distributed/confs/sp-manager/conf/deployment.yaml`
-  * `KUBERNETES_HOME/pattern-distributed/confs/sp-worker/conf/deployment.yaml`
+  * `<KUBERNETES_HOME>/pattern-distributed/confs/sp-worker/conf/deployment.yaml`

 **Note**:

 For **evaluation purposes**,

-* You can use Kubernetes resources provided in the directory `KUBERNETES_HOME/pattern-distributed/extras/rdbms/mysql` for deploying the product databases, using MySQL in Kubernetes.
+* You can use Kubernetes resources provided in the directory `<KUBERNETES_HOME>/pattern-distributed/extras/rdbms/mysql` for deploying the product databases, using MySQL in Kubernetes.
 However, this approach of product database deployment is **not recommended** for a production setup.

-* For using these Kubernetes resources, first create a Kubernetes ConfigMap for passing database script(s) to the deployment.
+* For using these Kubernetes resources,

+    first create a Kubernetes ConfigMap for passing database script(s) to the deployment.

     ```
     kubectl create configmap mysql-dbscripts --from-file=<KUBERNETES_HOME>/pattern-distributed/extras/confs/mysql/dbscripts/
     ```

-    Setup a Network File System (NFS) to be used as the persistent volume for persisting MySQL DB data.
+    Here, a Network File System (NFS) is needed to be used for persisting MySQL DB data.

+    Create and export a directory within the NFS server instance.

-    Provide read-write-executable permissions to `other` users, for the folder `NFS_LOCATION_PATH`.
+    Provide read-write-execute permissions to other users for the created folder.

-    Update the NFS server IP (`NFS_SERVER_IP`) and export path (`NFS_LOCATION_PATH`) of persistent volume resource named `sp-mysql-pv` in the file `<KUBERNETES_HOME>/pattern-distributed/extras/rdbms/volumes/persistent-volumes.yaml`.
+    Update the Kubernetes Persistent Volume resource with the corresponding NFS server IP (`NFS_SERVER_IP`) and exported, NFS server directory path (`NFS_LOCATION_PATH`) in `<KUBERNETES_HOME>/pattern-distributed/extras/rdbms/volumes/persistent-volumes.yaml`.

-    Then, deploy the persistent volume resource and volume claim as follows:
+    Deploy the persistent volume resource and volume claim as follows:

      ```
       kubectl create -f <KUBERNETES_HOME>/pattern-distributed/extras/rdbms/mysql/mysql-persistent-volume-claim.yaml
       kubectl create -f <KUBERNETES_HOME>/pattern-distributed/extras/rdbms/volumes/persistent-volumes.yaml
      ```

     Then, create a Kubernetes service (accessible only within the Kubernetes cluster) and followed by the MySQL Kubernetes deployment, as follows:

      ```
       kubectl create -f <KUBERNETES_HOME>/pattern-distributed/extras/rdbms/mysql/mysql-service.yaml